 - Transferring a healthy tendon to fortify and repair the damaged Achilles tendon

 - Removing damaged tissue (debridement) and repairing the remaining portion of the tendon

 - Surgical lengthening of the calf muscle (gastrocnemius recession)

 Naturally, recovery times do vary based on the amount of damage, the procedure, and the patient.
 In some cases, you may require up to 12 months of rehab before a full, pain-free recovery.

 Expert Achilles Tendon Care for Kansas Patients

 When you want the top podiatric doctors providing your foot and ankle care, you need to contact The Kansas Foot Center.
 We have a firm commitment to providing effective treatment to relieve your pain and restore your ability to participate in favorite activities.
-We can also answer any questions you might have about Achilles tendinitis, so give us a call at (316) 283-4330 or schedule your appointment online for any of our Wichita, Emporia, or Newton, KS offices today!
+We can also answer any questions you might have about Achilles tendinitis, so give us a call at (316) 283-4330 or schedule your appointment online for our Wichita or Newton, KS offices today!